Darkseid War: Act One

-Meanwhile, Superman warns Lex Luthor that he still doesn't trust him, regardless of whether even Wonder Woman does.
+Meanwhile, Superman warns Lex Luthor that he still does not trust him, regardless of whether even Wonder Woman does.
 Lex has recently moved Neutron from an A.R.G.U.S. facility to LexCorp, claiming that he will receive better care there, despite the fact that Superman had earlier heard him threaten the would-be assassin's life.
 Lena Luthor reports to Lex and Superman that Wonder Woman's communications have gone down, and Lex insists on going to see what happened, preparing a Kryptonite-fueled Warsuit.
 He explains that Kryptonite is a valuable energy source that could power all of Metropolis, were it not for the fact that doing so would prevent Superman from being in the city.
 Superman responds that whatever Lex says about it, he is still convinced he is a common criminal and states that he will no longer be having any association with the Justice League.
-Angrily, Lex blasts him with his suit, responding that Superman is not the leader of the League, so it is not for him to decide that.
-He is also put out that superman would talk to him that way in front of his sister.
+Angrily, Lex blasts him with his suit, responding that Superman is not the leader of the League, so it is not for him to decide.
+He is also put out that Superman would talk to him that way in front of his sister.
 Unexpectedly, Lena herself shoots Lex in the arm with a pistol, causing him to pass out.
 As Superman looks on with surprise, she responds that everyone hates Lex, even her.

 From above the scene of the attack on the League, Green Lantern assigns Power Ring to do crowd control while he tries to distract the attacker.
 Green Lantern is beaten, and the mystery woman takes control of Jessica's power ring to summon the Anti-Monitor.
-Lena reveals that she is holding a Mother Box, and orders it to send Superman and Lex to their ends, in the name of Darkseid.
+Lena reveals that she is holding a Mother Box, and orders it to send Superman and Lex to their ends, in the name of Darkseid, the pair is sent to Apokolips.

 Unable to withstand both Lashina and Kanto at once, Scott asks his own Mother Box to steal their coordinates, and evade them.
 He is surprised when it drops him at the feet of a huge griffin.
 Fortunately, its owner reminds it that Scott is not an enemy.
 Despite her knowing this, Scott does not recognize her.
 She reveals that she is Myrina Black, and she has spent decades planning a war to kill Darkseid.
-She offers him the opportunity to join her in that war while revealing the mystery woman that attacked the Justice League is Grail, and Myrina Black is Grail's mother.
+She offers him the opportunity to join her in that war while revealing the mystery woman that attacked the Justice League is her daughter Grail.